 - Mix until butter starts to look like whipped cream.

 - Add essential oils and mix again for about 1 1/2 minutes.

 - Spoon into a glass container and enjoy!

 Whipping a body butter can be tricky.
 You need to stay engaged until you have your final product.
 Depending on your mixer, you might be able to mix at different consistencies.
-My stick mixer isn’t great at breaking through and whipping a hard balm so I have to monitor the softness and get it just right.
-Honestly, you just need to hop right in and adjust as you go.
+My stick mixer isn't great at breaking through and whipping a hard balm so I have to monitor the softness and get it just right.
+For this reason, a stand mixer might work best for you.